Princess Superstar: Princess Superstar

 In 2008, Kirschner sang on the "Licky" single by long-time associate Larry Tee which was featured in Get Him to the Greek and other movies and TV shows.

 In 2009, Kirschner was featured on Grandmaster Flash's record The Bridge, alongside Snoop Dogg and Busta Rhymes.

 Kirschner produced New York rapper Kalae All Day's debut album, released March 17, 2010.

 In 2011, Kirschner released "Xmas Swagger" produced by the Rural.

 Princess Superstar released her sixth studio album, The New Evolution, in 2013.
 The album was funded by Superstar's fans, using Pledge Music.

 In 2014, Princess Superstar began her Hip Hop for Kids classes at Rough Trade in Brooklyn.
 She also released the I'm a Firecracker EP in July with label Instant Records.
 That summer she launched the I Love Princess Superstar reality show on her YouTube channel.
 She also wrote the song "My Booty Is Efficient" with comedian Margaret Cho.

 In 2015, she appeared with Margaret Cho on The Late Show with Stephen Colbert.

 In 2016, she appeared on Inside Amy Schumer on Comedy Central.

 In 2017, she recorded a children's album called These Are the Magic Days with producers Nacey, Steve Starks, C.Fire and engineered and mastered by Curtis Curtis (released on October 12, 2018).

-In 2019 She released a B-sides and Rarities record called "Look What I Found" featuring production by Junior Sanchez and Andrew Wyatt (Miike Snow, Lady Gaga.)
+In 2019 she released a B-sides and rarities record called Look What I Found featuring production by Junior Sanchez and Andrew Wyatt.

-In 2020 She released the track 2020 with an accompanying video shot in Santa Monica, CA.
+In 2020 she released the track "2020" with an accompanying video shot in Santa Monica, California.

 In 2021, she turned 50 years old and celebrated it by releasing the single and music video "Gettin' Older (Pussy Still Pop!)" with producer C. Fire.